 Depressive mood disorders

-There are some depressive mood disorders for example, major mood disorder or unipolar mood disorder, atypical mood disorder, psychotic major depression, catatonic depression, post-partum depression, premenstrual syndrome, depressive personality disorder and many others.
+There are some depressive mood disorders for example, major mood disorder or unipolar mood disorder, atypical mood disorder, psychotic major depression, catatonic depression, post-partum depression, premenstrual syndrome, depressive personality disorder, and many others.
 Depressive mood disorders cause a feeling of self-hate, worthlessness, and loneliness.
 They affect the brain pathologically in case of severe depression disorders and sometimes require combination therapy for treatment and future prevention.

 Bipolar disorders

-Bipolar disorders are the mood disorders in which an affected person suffers from two extremes of moods.
-That is why they are also called as maniac depressive disorder.
-Emotions of the affected person are very unstable, and he switches from a feeling of mania and euphoria to the feeling of extreme depression.
-Some types of bipolar disorders are bipolar one and two disorders.
-Cyclothymic is a form of bipolar disorder in which patient suffers from an extreme maniac feeling to an extreme depressive mood.
-Sub-threshold bipolar disorder is also one of the types of bipolar mood disorders.
+Bipolar disorders are mood disorders in which an affected person suffers from two extremes of moods.
+That is why they are also called manic depressive disorder.
+The emotions of the affected person are very unstable, and he switches from a feeling of mania and euphoria to a feeling of extreme depression.

-Substance Induced mood disorders
+Substance-Induced mood disorders

 Other forms of mood disorders